-The depth of the examination depends on the risk presented by the applicant according to his nationality, local circumstances, his profile and personal history.
+The depth of the examination depends on the risk presented by the applicant according to his/her nationality, local circumstances, his/her profile and personal history.
+Consulates should take account of the individual applicant's 'visa history' which includes the correct use of visas issued by other Member States irrespective of the purpose of earlier trips, if such purpose is indicated on the visa sticker.